 - Alcohol takes time to absorb into your blood stream.
 If you had a few drinks shortly before you were stopped, you may have been below the legal limit of .08 at the time of the stop, even if you were over the limit hours later when the test was administered.

 If you refuse to take a breath or blood test in Oregon, you face a one-year suspension of your driver's license.
-Taking the test and blowing over the legal limit do not mean an automatic conviction.
-Under Oregon law, police have to show you were actually impaired.
+Taking the Breathalyzer test and blowing over the legal limit do not mean an automatic conviction.

 I offer a free initial consultation to discuss your case.

-Contact a DUI Breath Test Law Firm in Portland
+Contact a DUI Breathalyzer Defense Attorney in Portland

-You should not rely on information you read about Breathalyzer tests on the Internet, as it may be wrong, outdated, or not apply to your situation.
+You should not rely on information you read about Breathalyzer tests on the Internet, as it may be wrong or not up to date with new laws.
 It's always best to discuss your case with an experienced Portland Breathalyzer test defense lawyer.
-For a free initial consultation, call 503-388-4362 or send me an e-mail through this website.
-From my office in the World Trade Center in downtown Portland, I represent clients in Multnomah County, Clackamas County, Washington County and communities throughout Oregon.
+For a free initial consultation, call 503-388-4362 or send me an email.